 In 1999, in response to a lawsuit by Montana media, the Legislature opened its political caucuses to the public.

-In addition, the Joint Rules of the Montana Legislature (10-50) state that: "Subject to the presiding officer’s discretion on issues of decorum and order, an accredited press representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing."
+In addition, the Joint Rules of the Montana Legislature (10-50) state that: "Subject to the presiding officer’s discretion on issues of decorum and order, a registered media representative may not be prohibited from photographing, televising, or recording a legislative meeting or hearing."

 So, as a representative of the public, you have access to public documents and proceedings as afforded by these constitutional, statutory, and administrative protections.

 House and Senate rules limit who is permitted on the chamber floors during legislative proceedings.
-But both chambers specifically extend floor privileges to “accredited” members of the news media (Senate Rule 20-60, House Rule 20-40).
+But both chambers specifically extend floor privileges to “registered” members of the news media (Senate Rule 20-50, House Rule 20-40).

-In order to gain accreditation to the Montana Legislature and request floor privileges, you will need to register with the Legislative Fiscal and Human Resource Office.
+In order to request floor privileges, you will need to register with the Legislative Fiscal and Human Resource Office.
 You will need to fill out a simple, one-page form available on this website or from the office, along with a letter of introduction on official letterhead from your sponsoring news outlet.
-You must submit the completed form in person to Lenore Adams, Facilities Coordinator, for a signature of approval.
+You must submit the completed forms in person to Lenore Adams, Facilities Coordinator, for a signature of approval.

 Once the form is approved, you must take it to the the General Services Division (GSD) of the state Department of Administration to get a photo identification card, which costs $10.
 GSD is located in the Old Livestock Building, 1310 East Lockey, behind the Capitol.